apache/hudi/website/docs/quick-start-guide.md

 **Create Table for an existing Hudi Table**

-We can create a table on an existing hudi table(created with spark-shell or deltastreamer).
+We can create a table on an existing hudi table(created with spark-shell or Hudi Streamer).
 This is useful to read/write to/from a pre-existing hudi table.

 ```sql